daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/notes.md

 - Background (will be the same as abstract?):
     - Motivation of the report
+        - Give an inssigt and introduction to the topic of REEs, the current status/status of REEs, and current sciences dealing with recycling and replacing the use of REEs
     - What will and won't be covered, and why
-        - not any chemical/electrical properites (too much depth, not the focus of the report)
+        - not deep into any chemical/electrical properites (too much depth, not the focus of the report), only talk about the chemials properties briefly
+        - historical aspects, such as where they were first found

 - Introduction
-    - What are REs?
+    - What are REEs?
+        - A group of 17(?) metals/minerals with special properties
+        - They are similar is some senses, but different in other
+        - The availability of REEs differes between the different REEs
+        - lanthanide series + scandium and yttrium
     - Why are they called rare?
+        - Not because of the actual availability, but rather because of the difficulties (mostly economical) in obtaining them
+        - Due to chemical similarities, it makes it difficult to extract them
     - Where are REs used?
+        - Everywhere!
+Electronics, strong permanent magnets (neodymium, samarium), screens, catalysators (cerium), wid turbines, phosphors, etc.
-    - What are the functions of REs?
+    - What are the functions of REEs?
+        - They have magnetic, catalytic, luminicent properties

 - Global aspects
     - World wide yearly usage
     - Economic value
     - Global branch ditribution
     - Political aspects
+        - China controlls 70 % of global supply

 - Environmental
     - How and where are they mined?
+        - From 160(?) different minerals/clays
     - How are they processed?
     - What are the environmental impacts?
     - Toxicity?
     - How are they recycled/recovered?
+        - Where are they globally recycled?
         - Biologial approach
+            - Bacteria and fungii
         - Chemical approach
+            - Chemicals
+        - Heat (most popular)

 - Looking ahead
     - What are the alternatives?
         - Not using rare earths?
     - What are the future prospects?
+        - Running out of REEs?

 - Summary
     - Key points